-When you plug an external webcam or microphone into your computer, it will automatically get recognised by your operating system and appear as an input option in the Utilities recording screen.
+The Clipchamp free online webcam recorder tool allows you to use external webcams and microphones for your recordings.
+When you plug an external webcam or microphone into your computer, it will automatically get recognized by your operating system and appear as an input option on the recording screen.

-If your external webcam has a microphone built in, it will also appear in the microphone options.
+Select from the external microphones or cameras in the options.
+If your external webcam has a microphone built-in, it will also appear in the microphone options.

-Please see the below for an explanation of how external microphones work with Chromebooks, which is slightly different to how they work when using Clipchamp Utilities on a Mac or Windows PC.
+CHROMEBOOK USERS: Please see the below for an explanation of how external microphones work with Chromebooks, which is slightly different to how they work when using Clipchamp on a Mac or Windows PC.

 Recording with external devices on Chromebooks

 Unlike on Mac or Windows, on Chromebooks, an external microphone won't necessarily appear as a separate microphone option to select in the Recorder.
 Instead, the Default option will be your external mic – as long as it was selected by Chrome OS in the audio settings.

 Any external microphone you plug into a Chromebook is likely to get automatically selected as the default mic.
 However, you can test that by following these steps:

 Click on the Clock/Wifi/Battery indicator on the right side of the taskbar, then go to audio settings by clicking on the arrow next to the volume slider.

 Make sure that your external mic is selected as the default microphone (i.e. has a tick next to it)

 If it is, that means that Clipchamp will record audio through it even though it does not appear in the dropdown on our webcam recording screen.
 The "default microphone" on that screen is your external mic.